 Compared with many other teachers I know, I am a little less interested in the greatest-hits canon, whether classical or popular.
 Even when I teach classic techniques, I encourage creative interpretation from the very beginning.
-And though I appreciate many music styles and teach respect for tradition, I'm uncomfortable limiting instruction to fit within stylistic boxes.
+Though I appreciate many music styles and teach respect for tradition, I'm uncomfortable limiting instruction to fit within stylistic boxes.
 In the end, I want students to have broad perspectives and to appreciate music for what it means to each of them.
 I appreciate the writings of music teacher and author W.A.
 Mathieu who, in The Listening Book, goes so far as to suggest that only around a quarter of one's time should be spent on "other people's music."

 General philosophy and explanation of the title of this site